 The combined ratio is a measure of operating performance and represents the ratio of the syndicate's total costs (excluding foreign exchange movements) to total net earned premium.
-The syndicate's combined ratio for 2022 deteriorated to 79% (2021: 77%).
+The syndicate's combined ratio for 2023 improved to 61% (2022: 79%).
+This is due to an improving claims ratio.